CleverTap/PushTemplates/README.md

   * Using images of 3 MB or lower are recommended for better performance.
   * A silent notification channel with importance: `HIGH` is created every time on an interaction with the Rating, Manual Carousel, and Product Catalog templates with a silent sound file.
 This prevents the notification sound from playing when the notification is re-rendered.
   * The silent notification channel is deleted whenever the notification is dismissed or clicked.
+  * For Android 11, please use images which are less than 100kb else notifications will not be rendered as advertised.
   * To ensure that InApps are not shown on the Video, add the following to your `AndroidManifest.xml`

   ```xml